ib-cmyk/odin-recipes/README.md

 <li>Push Changes to the main branch </li>
 <li>Write some things and give it structure in html</li>
 <li> Learn about food </li>
+<li> Create an html boiler plate configuration</li>
+<li> Create the html structure of a recipies site to be able to style it with css</li>

 </ul>